COVID-19 lab leak theory: Accidental release of a natural virus

 In June 2024, Deborah Birx, Donald Trump's Coronavirus Response Coordinator, in response to CNN's Kassie Hunt asking if there were efforts to discredit the lab leak theory, said "I do think it happened.
 If you look at what people said about Bob Redfield and how they disparaged him as a scientist because he wanted to bring forward the lab leak potential."
-She added: "And I think the reason [Redfield] felt he needed to bring it forward to push, was to push against this, ‘it had to be this way.’
+She added: "And I think the reason [Redfield] felt he needed to bring it forward to push, was to push against this, 'it had to be this way.'
 Because we didn't know, and we knew we would never know."

 WHO assessment

 The WHO-convened Global Study of Origins of SARS-CoV-2, written by a joint team of Chinese and international scientists and published in March 2021, assessed introduction through a laboratory incident to be "extremely unlikely" and not supported by any available evidence, although the report stated that this possibility could not be wholly ruled out without further evidence.
 The report stated that human spillover via an intermediate animal host was the most likely explanation, with direct spillover from bats next most likely.
 Introduction through the food supply chain and the Huanan Seafood Market was considered less likely.

 A small group of researchers said that they would not trust the report's conclusions because it was overseen by the Chinese government, and some observers felt the WHO's statement was premature.
 Other scientists found the report convincing, and said there was no evidence of a laboratory origin for the virus.

 WHO Director-General Tedros Adhanom stated that the team had experienced difficulty accessing raw data on early COVID-19 cases and that the least likely hypothesis, a lab leak, required additional investigation because "further data and studies will be needed to reach more robust conclusions".
 The leader of the WHO investigatory team, Peter Ben Embarek, said "An employee of the lab gets infected while working in a bat cave collecting samples.
 Such a scenario, while being a lab leak, would also fit our first hypothesis of direct transmission of the virus from bat to human."

 The United States, European Union, and 13 other countries criticized the WHO-convened study, calling for transparency from the Chinese government and access to the raw data and original samples.
 Chinese officials described these criticisms as "an attempt to politicise the study".
-Scientists involved in the WHO report, including Liang Wannian, John Watson, and Peter Daszak, objected to the criticism, and said that the report was an example of the collaboration and dialogue required to successfully continue investigations into the matter.
+Scientists involved in the WHO report, including Liang Wannian, John Watson, and disease ecologist Peter Daszak, objected to the criticism, and said that the report was an example of the collaboration and dialogue required to successfully continue investigations into the matter.
+Embarek later claimed in August 2021 that the WHO was put under pressure by Chinese scientists to dismiss the lab leak theory in its report.